rodrigo-olaya/esp32-home-automation/README.md

 - Security Camera

 ### Temperature Monitoring
-Temperature is monitored using a DS18B20 sensor, wich uses the 1-Wire protocol to communicate with an ESP32.
+Temperature is monitored using a DS18B20 sensor, which uses the 1-Wire protocol to communicate with an ESP32.

+### Temperature Control
+Temperature is controled using a NEMA17 motor.
+In order to prevent step loss, and ensure the motor sets the switch to the target temperature, a magnetic encoder is used.

+### Humidity Monitoring
+Humidity is monitored using an SHT31 sensor, which uses I2C to communicate with ESP32